theresaweb/Brightcove-Playback-API-Wrapper/README.md

 To obtain policy key see this doc: http://docs.brightcove.com/en/video-cloud/brightcove-player/guides/policy-key.html or use the web app to get one directly from the Policy API: http://docs.brightcove.com/en/video-cloud/policy-api/getting-started/quick-start.html#Set_policy_app

+File caching layer is activated by adding require_once('bc-papi-cache.php') to get-brightcove-media.php

 Access api as follows (e.g. files placed in folder named brightcove-playback-api):